Prospective PharmD Frequently Asked Questions

 How do I decide if I am on the 2-year or 3-year Prepharmacy plan?

-The successful 2-year student typically has some AP/college credit (often 2 or more courses).
-This student typically has a math ACT of 26/27 or higher.
-This student must have strong standardized test taking skills as the PCAT is required for a 2-year student after their freshman year of college.
-The majority of students enter on the 3-year plan (43%).
-This past year, 13% of incoming COP students entered on the 2-year plan.
+The majority of UK prepharmacy students enter on a 3-4 year plan.
+The successful 2-year student has typically earned some AP/college credit (often 2 or more courses) and has a math ACT of 26/27 or higher.
+This student must also have strong standardized test taking skills since the PCAT is required (for a 2-year student) after the freshman year of college.
+Typically, 13% of incoming UK PharmD students enter on the 2-year plan.

 Does the UK College of Pharmacy accept Advanced Placement (AP), International Baccalaureate (IB), or CLEP courses?

 Yes!
 To see how credits may be considered, visit the university's AP/ IB / Dual Credit Site.
 Students who have earned chemistry credit through AP, IB, or CLEP examinations are still highly encouraged to take college chemistry in order to have a strong foundation for pharmacy school and the PCAT.
 Students who have earned calculus credit through AP, IB, or CLEP examinations are encouraged to take college calculus or a college algebra course to refresh basic math skills which are heavily required for the PCAT and pharmacy courses.